*Adults age 20 or older.

-Understanding your kidney disease is the first step in taking control of your health.
+Understanding your kidney disease, or renal disease, is the first step in taking control of your health.
 When you have kidney disease, your kidneys are no longer able to remove waste effectively from your body or to balance your fluids.
 The build up of wastes can change the chemistry of your body causing some symptoms that you can feel, and others that you don’t.

 With kidney diseases, the first symptoms you may have are ones that you won’t feel but that will show up in tests that your doctor orders.
 Common problems are high blood pressure, anemia and weakening bones.
 It is important to find a kidney doctor (also called a nephrologist).
 Partner closely with your doctor and your healthcare team as early as possible.

 Your kidneys—two bean-shaped organs located in your lower back—are your body’s filtration system, cleaning wastes and extra fluids from your body and producing and balancing chemicals that are necessary for your body to function.
 Healthy kidneys also:

 Chronic kidney disease (CKD) comes in stages and knowing your stage is important for deciding treatment.
 CKD has five stages, ranging from nearly normal kidney function (stage 1) to kidney failure (stage 5), which requires dialysis or kidney transplant.

 Understanding your stage can help you learn how to take control and slow the progression of kidney disease.
 The stages of renal disease are not based on symptoms alone.
 Instead, they reflect how effectively the kidneys eliminate waste from the blood by using an equation that estimates kidney function, known as glomerular filtration rate (GFR).
 Determining your GFR requires a simple blood test.